microbus-io/fabric/docs/tech/rpcvsrest.md

 ## RESTful

-The REST API style comes from a frontend web-centric perspective.
+The REST API style comes from a web-centric perspective.
 Its philosophy is that everything on the web is a resource that can be identified with a URI and so a web API should reflect that.
-In REST, the request's path represents the resource and the HTTP method (`GET`, `POST`, `DELETE`, `PUT`) the operation done on that resource.
-This style works best for CRUD APIs but may not translate well when the API has no root object that is being worked on.
+In REST, the request's path represents the resource and the HTTP method (`GET`, `POST`, `DELETE`, `PUT`) represents the operation done on that resource.
+This style works best for CRUD APIs but may not translate well when the API has no object that is being worked on.
 For example, the `Add` example from earlier doesn't translate well to REST.

 The following example defines a typical RESTful API for CRUD operations on an `Object`.
 Notice how it utilizes the [HTTP magic arguments](./httparguments.md) `httpRequestBody`, `httpResponseBody` and `httpStatusCode`.